oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_qa.md

 fi
 ```

-Then report the rebooted disconnected machine to [@spiritlhl_bot](https://t.me/spiritlhl_bot) for the script to be updated and repaired automatically.
+If disconnection still occurs after reboot, report the case to [@spiritlhl_bot](https://t.me/spiritlhl_bot) so script-side compatibility can be improved.

 ## Successful PVE Installation but cannot resolve host after reboot